rmt-07-glasgow-fox/ecommerce-server/README.md

 # USAGE
 ```
 Open your text editor with Node.js in your computer and then run `npm install`
-Run `npx nodemon app.js`  to start the server
+Run `npx nodemon bin/http.js`  to start the server
-Run `live-server --host=localhost` to start the client
 ```

 ## Restful endpoints